noodlx/Ilumio-Assessment/README.md

         - Pros:
-            Simplicity - No need for additional logic to handle inputs, and the paths are directly available withinthe code, reducing the likelihood of input errors.
+            Simplicity - No need for additional logic to handle inputs, and the paths are directly available within the code, reducing the likelihood of input errors.
 In addition, its easy to set up and particularly effective for a one-off project.
 Likewise, that simplicity leads to fewer dependencies for external configuration file or command-line argument parsing, which reduces complexity and potential points of failure.
         - Cons:
             Lack of Flexibility - In the event of modification, the code must be changed directly, which is not ideal for reusable or production code.
       2. Pass the inputs as arguments in the command line